hubot-archive/hubot-youtube/README.md

 # hubot-youtube

-A hubot script for searching youtube.com
+A hubot script for searching YouTube

 See [`src/youtube.coffee`](src/youtube.coffee) for full documentation.